 Product Management & Operations is a broad field that involves planning, forecasting, production, and marketing of a product or services at all stages of the product lifecycle.
 MVE plays a significant role in this process as it helps in understanding the customer's needs and expectations, thereby guiding the development and delivery of the product or service.

-Minimum Viable Experience (MVE): An Overview
+Definition of Minimum Viable Experience (MVE)

 The term Minimum Viable Experience (MVE) is derived from the concept of Minimum Viable Product (MVP), a development technique where a new product is developed with sufficient features to satisfy early adopters.
 The final, complete set of features is only designed and developed after considering feedback from the product's initial users.